fbpx

 Is Norway a safe place to live or visit?
 We take a look at the facts and figures behind Norway's crime rate to try and give you an answer.

-Although not a direct factor in the criteria for producing that list, crime levels are also an important barometer to consider when gauging the “happiness” of a nation.
+Together with the other Nordic countries, Norway frequently sits near the top of the World Happiness Report.
+Although not a direct factor in the criteria, crime levels are an important barometer to consider when gauging the “happiness” of a nation.

 Handcuffs on the Norwegian flag